patrickh80/Getting-and-Cleaning-Data/README.md

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.

+This repository includes the following files:

+'README.md'
+'Codebook.md': describes the variables and the transformations performed 'run_analysis.R': R script used to produce 'tidydata.txt' 'tidydata.txt': Tidy data set output

 Review criteria

 The submitted data set is tidy.